John Y. Brown Sr.

-John Young Brown (February 1, 1900 – June 16, 1985) was an American attorney and politician.
-He was a state representative for six two-year terms, serving one as speaker of the Kentucky House of Representatives in 1932 and as majority floor leader in 1966, during the term of Governor Edward T. Breathitt.
-He was elected to one term in the U.S. House of Representatives from March 4, 1933, to January 3, 1935, to an at-large seat elected statewide on a general ticket.
-He was an unsuccessful candidate for the Democratic nomination for Governor of Kentucky in 1939 and the party's unsuccessful nominee for the U.S. Senate in 1946 and 1966.
-He lost five Democratic primaries for the Senate, the last one in 1968.
+John Young Brown (February 1, 1900 – June 16, 1985) was an American attorney and Democratic Party politician from Kentucky.
+He served six nonconsecutive, two-year terms in the Kentucky House of Representatives between 1930 and 1968, including one as speaker of the House in 1932 and one as majority floor leader in 1966.
+He also served one term in the U.S. House of Representatives from 1933 to 1935 and was repeatedly an unsuccessful candidate for United States Senate and governor of Kentucky.
+He ran seven campaigns for the Senate, losing the general election twice and the Democratic primary five times.
+His son, John Y. Brown Jr., purchased KFC from Harlan Sanders and was governor of Kentucky from 1979 to 1983.